mheyer32/alienbreed3d2/ab3d2_source/docs/PVS.md

 ### Per Edge PVS

 The PVS Errata mechanism is rather laborious and doesn't deal with other classes of bugs that can manifest at runtime.
-For example, the visibility of indirectly connected zones can change depending on the orientation of the observer, resulting in significant overdraw that is not correctable via the Errata method.
+For example, the visibility of indirectly connected zones can change depending on the orientation of the player, resulting in significant overdraw that is not correctable via the Errata method.

 To address this, a new load-time mechanism has been added.
 This visits every Zone in the map and then examines the PVS from the perspective of each of the Zone's joining edges.
 Generally, where a Zone has more than one shared edge, only a subset of the Zone's PVS will ever be visible via that edge.

 The algorithm steps out of each shared edge and then examines the shared edges of the Zone it entered, making note of those that are still front facing from the perspective of the root Zone.
 This process recurses, marking the subset of the PVS that can be seen from each edge of the Zone.

 At runtime, we start with the assumption that only the current zone is visible.
-Next the observer's orientation and field of view is used to determine which shared edges in the current Zone are visible.
+Next the player's orientation and field of view is used to determine which shared edges in the current Zone are visible.
 The zones in the PVS are then tagged as visible or not by checking the per-edge data that was calculated.
 During the render stage, only the zones from the PVS that were tagged are drawn.

 ### Adjacent Zone Clips Enhancement